rackerlabs/design-system/_component_design/table.md

 - **Column heading label (Required)**: The column heading label is the name of the column.
 - **Bulk selection (Optional)**: Click the bulk selection checkbox to select all items in the table.
 - **Sort (Optional)**: Sorting enables the user to determine the order of the rows that appear in the table.
 For example, a column that contains text can be sorted alphabetically.
 Sorting helps users find data quickly and easily.

-OLD INFORMATION...
-- Include the check box icon if a user needs to select or manipulate data within a table.
-This check box icon will always be the first element in a table row, see [table controls]({{site.baseurl}}/components/tables-controls.html).
-- Include the action cog menu if the objects in each row have two or more available actions.
-- Text justification within each cell is content specific.
-  - Text should be left justified.
-  - Center justify columns that contain null/undefined (–), not applicable (n/a), or icons.
-  - Numbers should be right justified.
-- Only use units in row if they differ row by row and cannot be standardized.
-Units in body rows appear without parentheses.
-- Truncated text should appear in a [tooltip]({{site.baseurl}}/components/tooltip.html), enabling display on hover or click.

 {% endcolumn %}